Our Latest Blogs

 The term is Laser-Assisted In Situ Keratomileusis.
 It is a medical procedure that permanently transforms the shape of the cornea and clears the veil of the front of the eye using an excimer laser.

-LASIK eye surgery is a well-known and most typically conducted laser refractive surgery to fix vision problems.
+LASIK eye surgery a well-known and most typically conducted laser refractive surgery to fix vision problems.

 Cause